Antipredation mechanisms

 Habitat Use

 Where and how animals spend their time is influenced by the pressures and opportunities presented to them.
-I'm interested in identifying the factors that shape habitat use across multiple spatial scales (i.e., micro- and macro-habitat) and time.
-Information on habitat use is particularly useful for government agencies and interest groups that aim to conserve and manage wildlife.
+I'm interested in identifying the factors that shape habitat use across multiple spatial scales and time.
+Information on habitat use is particularly useful for wildlife management and conservation.